Watering your plants is a must especially when the summer months start and you get a lot of heat being transferred through your plants.

 For potted plants in the garden and around the house, you should use the rule of thumb test, push your thumb into the soil and if it’s dry then feed or water your plants.

 Potted plants and vegetables need all the nutrients they can get so the key is not to let it dry out and give them the right feed at least once a week.

 - Never overwater

 There is no definitive answer as too when to water your plants if the soil is wet or damp then leave it until the next day.
 You do not have to set a pattern when growing successful plants.
-If its wet leave it alone, but finding that point when a plant is thirsty will depend on the location, type of plant and weather!
+If its wet leave it alone, but finding that point when a plant is thirsty will depend on the location, type of plant, weather and experience.